Three Tables Snorkeling

 The calmest waters can be found during the summer months.
 While you may notice many snorkelers entering from the left side of the beach, it is known to have strong currents.
 With that said, some feel the best snorkeling at Three Tables is on the left side.
 If you are less confident, you may want to start on the right.

 To reach the Three Tables snorkeling from Waimea Bay, head north on Highway 93 for 0.5 miles.
 There is a turn out for about twenty cars.
 In addition, there is a parking area just south from the Foodland grocery store.
 There is a beach path connecting nearby parking areas.
 This dive site is located close to the snorkeling at Sharks Cove.
 To reach the best snorkeling on Oahu by air, you will need to fly into Honolulu International Airport (HNL) which is located just on the west side of Honolulu.
 There are direct flights into Honolulu from the US, Australia, New Zealand, American Samoa, Tahiti, Japan and Fiji.
 In addition, there are inter-island flights to all the main Hawaiian Islands.
+When planning a trip to the Hawaiian islands, be aware that the State Of Hawaii has banned all sunscreens that oxybenzone, which has been proven to kill coral reefs.
 There is good snorkeling on Oahu year-round.
 But, the conditions very around the island depending upon time of year due to winds and currents.
 The north shore snorkeling dives are best from June through September and are usually closed out the rest of the year due to high surf.
 The south shore dive sites are best from November through May.
 The main exception is Hanauma Bay, which tends to be good year-round since it is very protected.